 Talking about money – the most important step to learning!

-“Talk With Our Kids About Money Day” (TWOKAM) is the third Wednesday in April.
-It is a day when educators and parents/guardians can begin, or continue, talking with their kids about money.
+“Talk With Our Kids About Money Day” (TWOKAM) is a day when educators and parents/guardians can begin, or continue, talking with their kids about money.
+Any day could be “Talk With Our Kids About Money Day” but we are focusing on one day a year (in April).
 To make it easy, fun, and engaging for all, the TWOKAM website provides easy to use resources.
 Parents and guardians, please see the “Home Program” resources which are organized by age range for children from 5 to when they move out on their own.
 Teachers, please see the “School Program” resources which provide complete lesson plans linked to provincial curriculum – easily used and adapted for grades 4-8.

 Over time, TWOKAM has become a 365, 24/7 program with the resources being used throughout the year.
 One activity spreading to schools across the country are “Money Fairs.”
 Money Fairs engage students in exploring answers to a key question they have about money, undertaking research and developing a presentation to showcase what they have learned.
 If interested, click on the “Money Fair” link.

 We encourage you to participate – on any day, at any time.
 Let’s get talking!
 It can have a big impact on the futures of our children.
 And when you do talk, we would love to hear about your experiences – and share good ideas with others.